stacy run

 returns an appropriate exit code (0 for success, 1-10 for various errors).

-failure, error details with official Stata documentation links and the log file
+failure, error details with official Stata documentation links and the log

--q to suppress all output.
+suppress all output.

 Multiple scripts can be run sequentially (default, fail-fast) or in parallel